awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

 ## Step 3: Install Docker<a name="serverless-sam-cli-install-linux-docker"></a>

 **Note**
-Docker is a prerequisite only for testing your application locally and for building deployment packages using the `--use-container` flag\.
+Docker is a prerequisite only for testing your application locally and for building deployment packages using the \-\-use\-container flag\.
 If you don't plan to use these features initially, you can skip this section or install Docker at a later time\.

 Docker is an application that runs containers on your Linux machines\.
 AWS SAM provides a local environment that's similar to AWS Lambda to use as a Docker container\.
 You can use this container to build, test, and debug your serverless applications\.